 Release Date: July 29, 2008

 The idea behind the sequencing for this CD seems to be the same as it was for the Naruto Best Hit Collection CD.
-The disc opens with the sixth ending theme, the ending for the first Naruto film, the fifth opening, the seventh and eighth endings, the sixth opening, the ninth and 10th endings, the ending for the second Naruto film, the seventh opening, and then the 11th through 13th endings.
+The disc has with the sixth ending theme, the ending for the first Naruto film, the fifth opening, the seventh and eighth endings, the sixth opening, the ninth and 10th endings, the ending for the second Naruto film, the seventh opening, and then the 11th through 13th endings.

 The CD opens with “Meteor,” which is more of a midtempo song.
-This is the ending theme that accompanied the footage of the four female Genin in their bathing suits; as my husband refers to it, it’s the “cheesecake ending credits.”
+This is the ending theme that accompanied the footage of the four female Genin in their bathing suits.
+As my husband refers to it, it’s the “cheesecake ending credits.”
 This is followed by “Home Sweet Home,” the ending credit song for Naruto the Movie: Ninja Clash in the Land of Snow.
-While I like the musical arrangement of this song, I feel the singer that was hired to sing this is rather weak; in fact, there are times during the song that she hits some rather bad notes.
+While I like the musical arrangement of this song, I feel the singer that was hired to sing this is rather weak.
+In fact, there are times during the song that she hits some rather bad notes.
 I’d like this song a lot better if there was a better vocalist on it.

 Next is “Roaring Youth Song,” which is an upbeat and very memorable theme song for the Naruto anime series.
 This particular opening theme is strongly connected with the Sasuke Retrieval arc, which was a major plot point for the series.
 This is one of my favorite tracks on the CD.